 At the Quantum Hydrodynamics Lab (QHL), we study the coldest matter in the universe – making our lab the coldest at USD!
 In the lab, we use techniques with light and magnetic fields to cool and manipulate ultracold bosons.
 Doing this, we create the fifth state of matter, known as dilute-gas Bose-Einstein condensates (BECs).
 The QHL conducts experiments at USD and in the microgravity environment provided by the International Space Station.
 These space-based studies are collaborative efforts with WSU Pullman, CU Boulder and the Jet Propulsion Laboratory.
-To learn more, please visit the Research page.
+To learn more about current and recent undergraduate projects, visit the Research page.

 The lab is lead by Prof. Maren Mossman (pronouns: she/her/hers), the Clare Boothe Luce Assistant Professor of Physics.
 Her research interests include ultracold gases, ion trapping, quantum sensing, quantum hydrodynamics, and more.
 If an experiment uses ultracold atoms, she is excited about it!